hegerty/ECON310/README.md

 Here is a [.pdf](https://www.law.berkeley.edu/wp-content/uploads/2015/04/Proofreading-Marks.pdf) with some Proofreader's markings.
 I use many (but not all) of them in my work.

+I write more about <b>writing in Economics</b> in the [book](https://www.scribd.com/document/459205554/Macroeconomic-Data-Analysis-Revised-2020) for ECON 343.

 <b>Here is some "review" material on basic statistics.</b> These are also used in ECON 343 and/or 346.

 [Downloading Free Software: RStudio and gretl](https://www.youtube.com/watch?v=3jzJ1RzazxM)